Algorithmic Number Theory Symposium: Proceedings

 Prior to ANTS X, the refereed Proceedings of ANTS were published in the Springer Lecture Notes in Computer Science (LNCS).
 The proceedings of ANTS X, ANTS XIII, and ANTS XIV were published in the Mathematical Sciences Publishers Open Book Series (OBS).
 The proceedings of ANTS XI and ANTS XII were published as a special issue of the LMS Journal of Computation and Mathematics (JCM).
-The proceedings for ANTS XV will be published in Research in Number Theory.
+The proceedings for ANTS XV and ANTS XVI were or will be published in Research in Number Theory.